Latest T+F News

 And last but not least...
 Mudlarking will be like nothing you’ve ever done before.
 It’s a way of life really.
 You can get down there an hour a week or twice a day 7 days a week... the choice is yours, but be safe, record your finds and best of all you’ll get to have a grin with a great bunch of mates in the mud.

-To see more out takes and clips from Series 1+2 you can visit The History Channel's YouTube page here.
+To see out takes and clips from Series 1+2 and 3 you can visit The History Channel's YouTube page here.

 You can also enjoy some episodes in Spanish too.